Omicron: What will change in Phase 2 of response?

 In Phase 2 rapid antigen testing (RATs) may be used more widely, there will be shorter isolation times, and digital communication with close contacts or contacts comes into play.

-Isolation period for cases is reduced from 10 days and contacts to seven days.
+Isolation period for cases is reduced to 10 days and contacts to seven days.

 PM not shocked by sharp increase in community Covid cases